 The question: “… You seemed a lot more excited about it than you do right now.
 Are you just exhausted?”

 Cara Delevingne’s 2015 interview with Good Day Sacramento didn’t begin well, with an anchor calling her “Carla.”
 Then, the hosts asks some boring questions, such as whether she read the book Paper Towns before starring in the movie.
 Delevingne, apparently sick of interviewers asking the same things, provides sarcastic answers.

 Then a host asks if she’s tired.
 Delevingne actually recoils, uncomfortably laughing as she says no. One anchor says she seems irritated.
 They end the interview early and tell Delevingne to take a nap, making fun of her as soon as she’s gone.

 The answer: Delevingne has not returned to Good Day Sacramento.

 Next: A reporter tells this director that his movie is horrible.

 20. Reporter asks Duncan Jones why his movie is so bad

 The question: “Were you the right man to write the script, but the wrong man to make the film?”

-When Jones says he hoped the movie would establish the world and characters, the reporter lets Jones know he did a terrible job.
-Jones says he doesn’t think this is the case.
-Later, the reporter elaborates on issues he has with one of the movie’s characters and pitches his own, “more coherent” version of the film.
+You rarely see a reporter criticize a celebrity’s movie.
+But this happened to director Duncan Jones, who was promoting Warcraft.
+When Jones says he hoped the movie would establish the world and characters, the reporter says Jones did a terrible job.
+Later, the reporter elaborates on issues he has with the characters and pitches his own, “more coherent” version of the film.